Vitor-VX/fridaguard-mobile/README.md

 # FridaGuard-Mobile

-**FridaGuard-Mobile** is an innovative solution that protects applications from unauthorized use of Frida scripts, ensuring that only authenticated users can perform analyses and pentests on sensitive apps.
-The solution involves two main components: an Android authentication app and the target app containing the Frida script.
+**FridaGuard-Mobile** is a solution that protects your frida script from unauthorized use.
+The solution involves two main components: an Android authentication application and the target application containing the Frida script.
 **Disclaimer:** I am not responsible for any damage to third party applications.
 This project is voluntary in nature and should be used with respect for applications developed by other professionals.

 ## Main Components: